If you are in distress, you can call or text 988 at any time. If it is an emergency, call 9-1-1 or go to your local emergency department.

 • Seven Oaks Tertiary Mental Health Facility, British Columbia

-The demonstration sites will receive information and guidance on all of the quality statements in the Standards.
-The focus will be on implementing the statements on psychotherapies (cognitive behavioural therapy for psychosis and family intervention) and pharmacotherapies (treatment with clozapine and treatment with long-acting injectable antipsychotic medication).
-These four statements have a significant impact on schizophrenia care and client outcomes.
-Successful implementation requires considerable resources for education, training, and measurement, which the demonstration sites will receive through their participation in this project.
+The demonstration sites received information and guidance on all the quality statements in the Standards, with a focus on implementing statements on psychotherapies (cognitive behavioural therapy for psychosis and family intervention) and pharmacotherapies (treatment with clozapine and treatment with long-acting injectable antipsychotic medication).
+These four statements had a significant impact on schizophrenia care and patient outcomes.
+Successfully implementing them demanded considerable resources for education, training, and measurement, all of which the demonstration sites gained through their participation in this project.

-The MHCC and Ontario Shores will provide tools, education, training, and change management support to enable sites to implement the Standard(s).
-Each site will benefit from a customized approach based on their specific organizational and regional needs.
-The work will also serve as a platform for the MHCC to develop a bilingual implementation and quality improvement toolkit to support the national scale-up for other organizations interested in implementing the Standards.
+The MHCC and Ontario Shores provided tools, education, training, and change management support to enable sites to implement the Standard(s).
+Each site benefited from a customized approach based on its specific organizational and regional needs.
+The work also served as a platform for the MHCC to develop a bilingual implementation Toolkit to support the national scale-up for other organizations interested in implementing the Standards.

 About Schizophrenia